Transversal gates of the ((3,3,2)) qutrit code and local symmetries of the absolutely maximally entangled state of four qutrits: Introduction

-The following topics are interconnected: entanglement of quantum states, quantum error correcting codes (QECC), and Vinberg's theory of graded Lie algebras.
-For example, Huber and Grassl point out that pure QECCs are equivalently subspaces consisting of highly entangled states known as $r$-uniform states \cite{Huber2020}.
-In addition, Vinberg's theory \cite{Vinberg_1976} has been applied to extend to other cases the observation of D\"ur et al. that three qubits can be entangled in different ways \cite{PhysRevA.62.062314}.
-More specifically, results from Vinberg's theory were used to classify the families of pure states that are equivalent by stochastic local operations with classical communication (SLOCC) for four qubits \cites{ChtDjo:NormalFormsTensRanksPureStatesPureQubits,dietrich2022classification} and three qutrits \cites{Nurmiev_2000,di2023classification}.
-However, the connections between QECCs and Vinberg's theory seem to have been overlooked.
-To the best of our knowledge, until this and previous work by the author \cite{Tan2025}, it is not mentioned in the literature that the unique pure $((4,4,2))_2$ and $((3,3,2))_3$ codes are Cartan subspaces or that their associated Weyl groups are their transversal gate groups.
+We wish to say more about the relevance of Vinberg's theory of graded Lie algebras.
+The crucial fact is that the 4-qubit state space $(\CC^2)^{\otimes 4}$ and the 3-qutrit state space $(\CC^3)^{\otimes 3}$ can both be embedded into graded Lie algebras so that results from Vinberg's paper \cite{Vinberg_1976} may be applied.
+For example, Vinberg's theory has been used to extend to other cases the observation of D\"ur et al. that three qubits can be entangled in different ways \cite{PhysRevA.62.062314}.
+More specifically, Vinberg's theory allows us to classify the families of pure states that are equivalent by stochastic local operations with classical communication (SLOCC) for four qubits \cites{ChtDjo:NormalFormsTensRanksPureStatesPureQubits,dietrich2022classification} and three qutrits \cites{Nurmiev_2000,di2023classification}.
+More recent work uses Vinberg's theory to find 4-qubit and 3-qutrit states that are highly entangled with respect to LU invariant polynomials \cite{Jaffali_2024,4qubit}.
+However, connections between Vinberg's theory and QECCs seem to have been overlooked.
+To our knowledge, it has not been previously mentioned in the literature that the unique $((4,4,2))_2$ and $((3,3,2))_3$ codes are Cartan subspaces or that their associated Weyl groups are their transversal gate groups.
 We attempt to bring more exposure facts like these and more broadly to consolidate various results at the intersection of geometric invariant theory (GIT) and quantum information theory (QIT).

-For now, we assume that the reader is familiar with certain concepts and definitions used in the study of QECCs and Vinberg's theory of graded Lie algebras.